miyako/4d-plugin-HTMLTOX/README.md

 ##New

+Callback feature is disabled in ``v2.0``.

+You can again pass raw HTML as source.

+The helper app is launched per process and stays running for the lifetime of that process.

-Passing raw HTML is no longer supported.
-Only a URL or system path should be passed.
+~~Passing raw HTML is no longer supported.
+Only a URL or system path should be passed.~~

 ``libwkhtmltox`` is no longer linked as a dylib; instead, a command line program is invoked internally.